 They use my (and others) photographs to make their accounts look ‘real’.
 They claim to be divorced or widowed and are looking for friendship and love.
 What they are really looking for is a way to try to separate vulnerable people from their money.

 Have you been scammed?
 I’ve provided what I hope are some helpful links for victims of this scam at the bottom of this page, here, and I have included links to the FBI online form for reporting the crimes (yes, the FBI has an online form for this!
 I was surprised too).
 Don’t trust my links?
 Try Googling “Nigeria Oil Rig Scams”.

-Check their Pictures, you can do that by using Google’s reverse image search feature.
+Check their pictures, you can do that by using Google’s reverse image search feature.
 If the pictures come up in multiple places with different names, you can be sure they are a romance scammer.